Check out the session summary below.

 For months, retired emergency room nurse Michelle Wilson couldn’t sleep for more than one to three hours at a time.
 She watched her world get smaller as her deteriorating health kept her from maintaining social connections.

-Rashid and two partners developed software for a wearable device that tracks symptoms for people with chronic conditions.
-Their application, called Strong Haulers, takes inspiration from the wearables athletes use to enhance their performance only it helps sick people manage their health and wellbeing.
-By making symptoms predictable, patients can identify what triggers them and pre-empt them from happening or at least getting worse.
+Rashid and two partners developed software for a wearable device that tracks the symptoms of people with chronic conditions.
+Their application, called Strong Haulers, takes inspiration from the wearables athletes use to enhance their performance.
+By making symptoms predictable, patients can identify what triggers them and prevent them, or at least keep them from getting worse.
 Rashid also wrote a book due out in May about navigating life in his early 20s and losing friends as a long COVID patient.

-Wilson founded and leads a virtual support group after realizing she had hit a wall with the health care system.
+Wilson founded and began leading a virtual support group after realizing she had hit a wall with the health care system.

-The program opened with a pre-recorded virtual talk by Lisa McCorkell, a co-founder of the Patient-Led Research Collaborative (PLRC) who summarized the work of Long COVID patients who formed online communities to share their experiences and compare symptoms when the government refused to act and health care providers dismissed their symptoms.
-Now these patients are funding research, McCorkell said.
+The session opened with a pre-recorded virtual talk by Lisa McCorkell, a co-founder of the Patient-Led Research Collaborative (PLRC) who summarized the work of long COVID patients who formed online communities to share their experiences and compare symptoms when the government refused to act and health care providers dismissed their complaints.
+Now, these patients are funding research, McCorkell said.

 “Through it all, patients have really been at the forefront of the response to COVID,” McCorkell said.
 “It’s clear that patients can and do change the world.”